RaspAP/raspap-docs/docs/time.md

 One of the limitations of devices such as the Raspberry Pi is that it lacks an onboard **real-time clock (RTC)** to accurately keep track of the time, including when the device is powered off.
 To overcome this, two solutions are generally available: 1) install a hardware RTC module, or 2) synchronize time from the network.

 The **Network Time Protocol (NTP)** is widely used to fill this gap.
-This is a protocol that, together with its associated daemon and related tools, is able to keep all the system clocks in a local network in sync with millisecond precision.
+This is a protocol that, together with its associated daemon and related tools, is able to keep all the system clocks in a local network in sync with authoritative millisecond precision.

 ## Use cases
 There are many scenarios in which accurate and synchronized timekeeping across networked devices can be extremely useful, if not essential.
 For example, a robotic controller or sensor may need to perform an operation at a specific interval but, for one reason or another, doesn't have reliable internet connectivity.

 In this situation, a single internet connected device (the NTP server) will synchronize the time of the robot or sensor (NTP clients).
 These devices may already receive control instructions and/or exchange data with the server via a wireless network, such as the one provided by RaspAP.
 In this way, NTP functions as an additional service layer on top of an existing WiFi network.

+Alternatively, a standalone configuration may be needed in which precision timekeeping is required for a network device.

 ## Installation
 An NTP server may be optionally installed by the [Quick installer](quick.md).
 To install NTP server support, respond by pressing ++enter++ to accept the default ++y++ option at the following prompt: